-The VR location table is determined by the code generator by using information gathered during the bytecode and VR annotation verification process.
+The VR location table is determined by the code generator in the back-end by using information gathered during the bytecode and VR annotation verification process.
 The verification step is used by the JVM to insure that the bytecodes of a downloaded program do not corrupt the virtual machine.
 We have modified this step to additionally verify the VR annotation associated with each method.
 As a side effect of this process, the type of each virtual register is determined.
-For machines with a split general purpose register set and floating point register set, object references and integral types are assigned to the general purpose register set.
-There may be some VRs which will not be assigned to physical registers.
-Any virtual registers not assigned to physical registers are are only assigned locations on the stack.
+For machines with a split general purpose register set and floating point register set, object references and integral types are assigned to the general purpose register set, and floating point types are assigned to the floating point register set.
+Any virtual registers not assigned to physical registers are assigned locations on the stack.
 This process is also responsible for generating procedure entry prologues.

 The verification process allows us to make an important optimization.
 Since the verification process ensures that every use of a local JVM frame slot (or equivalently a local variable) is preceded along all paths by a definition of that slot, we can logically eliminate most load/store bytecodes that reference locals.
-As an example of the machine code generated using this scheme, consider this bytecode and annotation: "iadd 2,3 $\rightarrow$ 4".
-This signifies that the iadd bytecode is annotated with three virtual registers, 2, 3, and 4.
-The iadd bytecode, in the semantics of the stack-oriented JVM, removes the top two integer operands off the bytecode operand stack, adds them, and pushes the resulting integer result onto the stack.
+As an example of the machine code generated using this scheme, here is a bytecode and its associated annotation: "iadd $2,3\rightarrow4$ " which signifies that the iadd bytecode is annotated with three virtual registers, 2, 3, and 4.
+The iadd bytecode, in the semantics of the stackoriented JVM, removes the top two integer operands off the bytecode operand stack, adds them, and pushes the resulting integer result onto the stack.
 Our VR annotation has the semantics: take the values contained in virtual registers 2 and 3, add them, and place the result in virtual register 4.
 If we have a SPARC-like machine with only two allocatable physical registers for holding integers, then we generate the following, assuming the mapping from Figure 4: